Argiope aurantia: Reproduction

 Yellow garden spiders breed twice a year.
-The males roam in search of a female, building a small web near or actually in the female's web, then court the females by plucking strands on her web.
+The males roam in search of a female, building a small web near or actually in the female's web, then court the female by plucking strands on her web.
 Often, when the male approaches the female, he has a safety drop line ready, in case she attacks him.
 The male uses the palpal bulbs on his pedipalps to transfer sperm to the female.
 After inserting the second palpal bulb, the male dies, and is sometimes then eaten by the female.

 The female lays her eggs at night on a sheet of silky material, then covers them with another layer of silk, then a protective brownish silk.
 She then uses her legs to form the sheet into a ball with an upturned neck.
 Egg sacs range from 5/8" to 1" in diameter.
 The location of the egg sac varies.
 She sometimes suspends the egg sac near her web or places it several feet from the web.
 Each spider produces from one to four sacs with perhaps over a thousand eggs inside each.

 Females produce clutches containing approximately 978 eggs.
 Each egg measures about 0.92 mm in diameter and weighs around 0.46 mg.

 In the spring, the young spiders exit the sac.
 They are so tiny that they look like dust gathered inside the silk mesh.
 Some of the spiderlings remain nearby, but others exude a strand of silk that gets caught by the breeze, carrying the spiderling to a more distant area.

 Eating habits

 Females of the species are the most commonly seen in gardens.
-Their webs are usually characterized by a zigzag shaped stabilimentum (an extra thick line of silk) in the middle extending vertically.
+Their webs are usually characterized by a zigzag-shaped stabilimentum (an extra-thick line of silk) in the middle extending vertically.
 The spiders spend most of their time in their webs, waiting for prey to become ensnared.
 When prey becomes caught in the web, the spider may undulate the web back and forth to further trap the insect.
 When the prey is secure, the spider kills it by injecting its venom and then wraps the prey in a cocoon of silk for later consumption (typically 1–4 hours later).
 Prey includes small vertebrates, such as geckos and green anoles, as well as insects.